Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Well, you can't have civil discourse with people who don't listen to reason.

-So people need to, there's a dividing line, and I'm sorry that it goes through families, and I'm sorry that it goes through friendships.
+And I'm sorry that it goes through families and I'm sorry that it goes through friendships.

-It I really am.
+I really am.

-I w I wish it weren't the case.
+I wish it weren't the case.

-I've certainly tried to bring as much reason to the world, I think as humanly possible.
+I've certainly tried to bring as much reason to the world, I think, as humanly possible.

 Maximum reason has always been my driving force.

-But you gotta make your choice.
+But you got to make your choice.

-You gotta make your choice.
+You got to make your choice.

 Are you going to support those who support violence or not?